 Students must pay the University fee for thesis binding for the minimum number of copies required by their department.
 Valid receipts for these copies and for any additional copies the student wishes to have bound (maximum of seven) shall be presented at the time the final copy of the thesis is submitted to the Thesis Committee for approval.
-The Thesis Director will submit the required number of copies of the thesis, together with the receipts for binding, to the Graduate School office for submission to the library for binding.
+After obtaining the appropriate signatures, the student will submit the required number of copies of the thesis, together with the receipts for binding, to the Graduate School office for submission to the library for binding.